tfc-survival/upload-artifact/README.md

     # A file, directory or wildcard pattern that describes what to upload
     # Required.
+    # Will not archive single file to zip
     path:

     # The desired behavior if no files are found using the provided path.